juhasev/sample-ninja-help/rewards-tremendous.md

 #### Resending a Reward

 If a panelist reports a missing reward email, open **Redemptions**, locate the redemption in the history, and click **Resend**.
-Your panel generates a brand new redemption link and sends the reward email again.
+Your panel generates a brand-new redemption link and sends the reward email again.

 To send it somewhere else, type an address into the **Enter alternate email** field before resending.
-This is useful when the panelist mistyped their address or has lost access to their mailbox.
+This is useful when the panelist mistypes their address or has lost access to their mailbox.

 > Only ever resend to an address the panelist controls.
 Whoever receives the email can claim the reward.

-> Tip: ask the panelist to check their spam folder first — reward emails occasionally end up there.
+Authenticate your panelist with some other piece of information before sending.

 #### Troubleshooting